MrCogito/Adversarial_DRL/README.md

 - Training code has quick-fixes to ([ bug in Petting-Zoo)]([https://arxiv.org/abs/2211.00241](https://github.com/Farama-Foundation/PettingZoo/issues/114))) which cause agent learn how to loose the game instead of how to win.
 Example line with fix: cumulative_reward = -cumulative_reward
 - Not all models are uploaded to github - all files can be found on DTU server /zhome/59/9/198225/Desktop/Adversarial_DRL/Adversarial_DRL

--Ppong_old folder os there because originally I tried to use the atari-pong environment, but there were no trained agents in petting-zoo environment and agent from other libraries eg. StableBaseline were not compatible with petting-zoo.
+- pong_old folder os there because originally I tried to use the atari-pong environment, but there were no trained agents in petting-zoo environment and agent from other libraries eg. StableBaseline were not compatible with petting-zoo.
 Additionally there were no build-in agent to train model in PZ, so I decided that training atari-pong model from scratch will take too much time.